 The rate of increase has slowed

-The Institute found that in the period spanning 1987 to 2011, the average weight of World Cup rugby players increased with the advent of each World Cup - however the rate of this reported increase slowed as time went on.
+The Institute found that in the period spanning 1987 to 2011, the average weight of World Cup rugby players increased with the advent of each World Cup – however, the rate of this reported increase slowed as time went on.
 Researchers found that the most significant increase in player size occurred in the period between the 1991 Rugby World Cup and the 1995 Rugby World Cup.

-Dr Grant Trewarthur, a biomechanics expert from Bath University dispels the misconception that future rugby players will need to progressively increase in size to compete on the world stage.
-"At some point there has to be an upper-limit to the useful size of a rugby player, and from 2002-2013 really there was no (significant) change in terms of player size in height and weight.
-(There was) perhaps a maximum (increase) of 2kg across that 10 year period, so really nothing significant."
+Dr. Grant Trewarthur, a biomechanics expert from Bath University dispels the misconception that future rugby players will need to progressively increase in size to compete on the world stage.
+“At some point, there has to be an upper limit to the useful size of a rugby player, and from 2002-2013 really there was no (significant) change in terms of player size in height and weight.
+(There was) perhaps a maximum (increase) of 2kg across that 10 year period, so really nothing significant.”

 Weaker teams are catching up

-However, contrary to what the broader figures of the report suggests, specific statistics show that recently players in the top tier of international rugby aren't actually getting much bigger.
-Whilst broader statistics do indicate that the average size of players participating in the World Cup are still rising, however this is due largely to the increasing development of teams that were previously not viewed as serious World Cup contenders.
-Countries such as Italy, Uruguay and Japan have been catching up with the more established rugby nations over the past few years, professionalising their training regimes and thus enhancing player physique to come nearer to the international standard.
+However, contrary to what the broader figures of the report suggest, specific statistics show that recently players in the top tier of international rugby aren’t actually getting much bigger.
+Whilst broader statistics do indicate that the average size of players participating in the World Cup is still rising, however, this is due largely to the increasing development of teams that were previously not viewed as serious World Cup contenders.
+Countries such as Italy, Uruguay, and Japan have been catching up with the more established rugby nations over the past few years, professionalising their training regimes and thus enhancing player physique to come nearer to the international standard.
 This means that now their players are catching up physically with where more established countries players were 20 years ago, hence the significant impact on the average figures of the report.